peteroupc/peteroupc.github.io/colorgen.md

 <a id=Color_Mixture></a>
 ## Color Mixture

-In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in an RGB color space or another color space.
-In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that two pigments or colors can be mixed this way by&mdash;
+In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;

-- finding the [_reflectance curves_](#Colors_as_Spectral_Functions) of the pigments or colors,
+1. finding the [_reflectance curves_](#Colors_as_Spectral_Functions) of the pigments or colors,
-- generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
+2. generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
-- converting the mixed reflectance curve to an RGB color.<sup>[(21)](#Note21)</sup>
+3. converting the mixed reflectance curve to an RGB color.<sup>[(21)](#Note21)</sup>

-Finding a representative reflectance curve for an arbitrary RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).

 For convenience, computing the weighted geometric mean of one or more numbers is given below.